Most parents choose to send their children to school to be educated, but you are legally entitled to educate your child

 How do I go about it?

 If your child is registered at a school you must first inform the Headteacher, in writing, who will de-register your child from that school.
 It is highly likely that the Head Teacher will want to meet with you before removing your child from roll to better understand your reasons for taking this decision and seeking to address and worries you have had about school to prompt this decision.
 An Oxfordshire County Council Officer may also be invited to meet with you to ensure you are making this decision for positive reasons and are able to meet the great demands of elective home education.
 If your child has never been to school or you are new to the area you don't have to inform the Local Authority.
 However, we believe you would find it valuable to register your child with us to receive information the Local Authority has to offer its home education community (please see below).

 What if my child has an Education, Health and Care (EHC) Plan?

 What happens next?

 Once informed of your decision to home educate, the Elective Home Education team will forward a copy of the booklet ‘Information for Elective Home Educators’.
 You will be asked to provide some basic information regarding the education of your child and offered an appointment with an EHE Link Worker to talk about your proposed arrangements for your child’s education and address any initial queries you may have about home education.

 The Local Authority can offer parents advice and support through a home visit conducted by a team of specialist EHE Link Workers as well as on going telephone and email correspondence.
 The team will refer to other agencies/colleagues where other identified needs have been identified or if requested by the parent.
 The team liaises with the health services to support EHE families with routine immunizations and health information.
-Up to date information can be accessed via the link below.
+Find further information on the Oxford Health website.